Bertrand-47/LoginPage_PHP/README.md

 Instruction to Use it
 --------------------------

 1) Clone or Download all It's Files
 2)Create a Database Named Login
-3)Go to Import Tab in your database and locate the sql file you downloaded.
+3)Go to Import Tab in your database and locate the sql file you downloaded(It's Named Login.sql in my files).
 4)Create a Folder in C:\xampp\htdocs(If you're using Windows and XAMPP)
 5) Copy all the downloaded Files in the Folder You Created.
 5)Start Apache Server and Mysql.